 ISO 27002 is useful because the company under ISO 27001 audit only needs to address the controls relevant to them.
-For example, if you don’t have any employees who work remotely, you don’t need to implement controls on leaving company computers in public spaces.
+For example, if you don’t have any employees who work remotely, you likely don’t need to implement controls on leaving company computers in public spaces.

 ISO 27004 builds on ISO 27003 by suggesting ways to evaluate and monitor the security of your ISMS.
 It also helps organizations determine which of the controls in ISO 27002 might be useful for audit preparation.

-ISO 27006 is a set of standards that determine whether a firm is qualified to perform ISO 27001 audits.
+ISO 27006 is a set of information security standards that determine whether a firm is qualified to perform ISO 27001 audits.
 Unless your business relates directly to performing compliance audits, this series isn’t likely to be meaningful for you.

-ISO 27007 and ISO 27008
+ISO/IEC 27007 and ISO/IEC 27008

 If you’re seeking an ISO 27001 certificate for your company, it’s a good idea to read these over.
-They’ll give you a sense of what your auditor will think while they evaluate your ISMS.
+They’ll give you a sense of what your auditor will consider while they evaluate your ISMS.

-ISO 27017 and ISO 27018
+ISO/IEC 27017 and ISO/IEC 27018

-ISO 27017 and ISO 27018 are to cloud data what ISO 27002 is to data managed on-premises.
-You’re free to use both sets of controls in parallel — ISO 27002 for your on-site data and ISO 27017 and ISO 27018 for data in the cloud.
+You’re free to use both sets of controls in parallel — ISO 27002 for your on-site data as well as ISO 27017 and ISO 27018 for data stored in the cloud.